sserbest/acf-reusable-field-group-field/README.md

 # Reusable Field Group Field for ACF Pro
 Version 1.0.0 (see changelog.txt)

+# There is very little chance that this plugin still works with the current version of ACF.
+Is is only here for reference.

 ***This plugin has not been updated or maintained in some time.
 I recomment before using this to use the new Clone field, see below...***

 ## Important note before you decide to use this plugin